-On behalf of the National Economic Consultative Forum (NECF) the NECF Secretariat would like to thank you all for attending the Inaugural National Economic Symposium on 12 to 13 October 2016.
+On behalf of the National Economic Consultative Forum (NECF) the NECF Secretariat would like to thank you all for supporting the Zimbabwe International Business Conference 2017.
 We hope that you found the conference informative and worthwhile.
-The primary goal of the conference was to rally Zimbabweans together in an open dialogue to discuss the issues facing our nation and to develop possible strategies together, as well as to launch the Second Zimbabwe National Competitiveness Report (ZNCR).
+The primary goal of the conference was to rally Zimbabweans together in an open dialogue to discuss the issues facing our nation and to develop possible strategies together.

 The National Economic Consultative Forum (NECF) in conjunction with the International Trades Centre (ITC) organised a half day Public Private Dialogue (PPD) to discuss the Opportunities Presented by intra-African Trade Agreements to Zimbabwe.
 The PPD is one of the programmes under the European Union (EU) funded Trade and Private Sector Development Programme (TPSDP).
 The key goal of the TPSDP is to foster economic recovery and diversification and reduce poverty in Zimbabwe by, among other things, helping the country to implement the interim Economic Partnership Agreement (I-EPA) currently in place with the EU and through the creation of a more conducive business environment which will stimulate growth

 The overall goals of the dialogue were to:-